VerticalRelevance/LakeHouseFoundations-Blueprint/src/accounts/lakehouse/README.md

-# AWS-LakeHouse-Ref-Arch - Landing Zone Account
+# AWS-LakeHouse-Ref-Arch - Lake House Account

-This set of components represents the Lake House Reference architecture Landing Zone account.
+This set of components represents the Lake House Reference architecture Lake House account.

 # Installation

 ## Requirements
-- You must have your AWS CLI profile configured with your target account credentials.
+- You must have your AWS CLI profile configured with your target target account credentials.
 - You must have priveledges to create the nessecary resources within the stacks, including the priveledge to create roles.

 ## Deployment
 Follow the steps below to install the baseline infrastructure required to setup the target account resource definitons.

-- Configure your AWS profile in the CLI with the target account, and target region.
+- Configure your AWS profile in the CLI with the target Landing Zone account, and target region.
 - Navigate to the ./scripts folder and run the deploy.sh shell script.

 ## Tear-Down
-Follow the steps below to install the baseline infrastructure required to delete the landing zone account resource definitions.
+Follow the steps below to install the baseline infrastructure required to delete the target account resource definitions.

-- Configure your AWS profile in the CLI with the target target account, and target region.
+- Configure your AWS profile in the CLI with the target account, and target region.
 - Navigate to the ./scripts folder and run the destroy.sh shell script.

 # Usage